What is Robots.txt

 Directives that Google Don't Recommend:

-If you have reached this section, I hope you should have known what are the directives Google recommends.
+If you have reached this section, I hope you know what the directives Google recommends.

-There are few directives are not recommended or recognized by Googlebot.
-Yet, they are accesible by Bingbot and Slurp (Yahoo Crawlers).
+Few directives are not recommended or recognized by Googlebot.
+Yet, they are accessible by Bingbot and Slurp (Yahoo Crawlers).

-Since, Google holds 90% of the search engine market share, we hope that everyone should know this component.
+Since Google holds 90% of the search engine market share, we hope that everyone will know this component.

-Here are few directives, that you can avoid in syntax if you use User-agent: Googlebot
+Here are a few directives that you can avoid in syntax if you use User-agent: Googlebot

 Crawl-delay: